delbertlegg/charge-kata/README.md

 ### Special Instructions

-Both the application and the tests expect a `application.properties.local` file in the `resources` folder that define the implementation specific properties.
+Both the application and the tests expect a `application.properties.local` file in the `resources` folders (both `main` and `test` packages) that define the implementation specific properties.
 For the purposes of this exercise, there are two properties expected in order to successfully run the tests:

 - `interface.slack.token.user`: This is the token provided by the Slack API to retrieve user information.
 Note that the token must include both the `users:read` and `users:read.email` scope in order to retrieve the full details of the user